 Webinar - Biofilm in Endoscopy

 Every patient is entitled to a perfectly clean, pathogen free endoscope.
 Strict adherence to current guidelines should ensure this, but the emergence of biofilm as a factor in endoscope contamination must be acknowledged.
 Ongoing studies will dictate changes in policy and practice.
-This independent study activity is intended to explore the impact of biofilm in the Endoscopy Unit and encourage participants to implement necessary changes in their own practice area.
+This independent study activity is intended to explore the concept of biofilm: What is it?
+How does it affect an endoscope?
+How should it affect my practice?